4d/docs/website/translated_docs/es/ORDA/glossary.md

 Inactive sessions are automatically closed after a timeout.
 The default timeout is 48 hours, it can be set by the developer (it must be >= 60 minutes).

-## Shallow copy
+## Copia superficial (Shallow copy)

 A shallow copy only duplicates the structure of elements, and keeps the same internal references.
 After a shallow copy, two collections will both share the individual elements.
-See also Deep copy.
+Ver también Copia profunda.

 ## Sello